crytic/echidna/README.md

 You can also compile and install the latest `master` branch code by running `brew install --HEAD echidna`

 You can get further information in the [`echidna` Homebrew Formula](https://formulae.brew.sh/formula/echidna) page.
 The formula itself is maintained as part of the [homebrew-core repository](https://github.com/Homebrew/homebrew-core/blob/HEAD/Formula/echidna.rb)

-### Precompiled binaries

-Before starting, make sure Slither is [installed](https://github.com/crytic/slither) (`pip3 install slither-analyzer --user`).
-If you want to quickly test Echidna in Linux or MacOS, we provide statically linked Linux binaries built on Ubuntu and mostly static MacOS binaries on our [releases page](https://github.com/crytic/echidna/releases).
-You can also grab the same type of binaries from our [CI pipeline](https://github.com/crytic/echidna/actions?query=workflow%3ACI+branch%3Amaster+event%3Apush), just click the commit to find binaries for Linux or MacOS.

 ### Docker container